Up to 60% off sofas & mattresses — limited‑time deals.

 What Is a Reclining Sofa?

-• A reclining sofa is a multi-seat couch where one or more seats can tilt the backrest and extend a footrest (or move the seat) into a more laid-back position.
+• A reclining sofa is a multi-seat couch with one or more seats that lean back and raise a leg rest into a more relaxed position.

 Misconception or risk What’s actually true What to do instead